 In July 2024, Ofsted rated the school Good overall, with an Outstanding judgement for Personal Development.
 This recent inspection highlights the strength of the school's curriculum and the wider opportunities available to students.

 Academically, the school performs well.
-In 2024, the school achieved a Progress 8 score of +0.21, indicating that students make more progress here than the national average from their starting points.
-The school ranks 2,213th in England for GCSE outcomes (FindMySchool ranking).
+In the 2024-25 / 2025 GCSE dataset, the school achieved a Progress 8 score of +0.21, indicating that students make more progress here than the national average from their starting points.
+The school ranks 2,188th academically among 3,895 GCSE-ranked schools in England (FindMySchool ranking).
 Locally, it ranks 2nd among secondary schools in Ripon, providing a strong comprehensive alternative to the selective grammar school system.

 England ranks and key metrics (where available)